ishbguy/ishbguy.github.io/_pages/about.md

 I am ishbguy, a system administrator in an industrial software company.
 My major is not computer science, but as a hoby, I luckly get a job to join in this domain.
 This is my first blog and it is based on github page.
-The reason why I choose github page to build my own blog is that I can write pages for my blog without renting a VPS and administrate a server by myself.
+This blog act as my web notebook which I will write what I have learnt.
+I hope what I share can help readers of this blog.